 In late 2008 I was appointed as a moderator on the Avian forum of birdphotographers.net , an online photography education site, a role I have had to since step back from due to my medical work commitments.
 Sport photography is another interest and photography of stage productions still gives me a lot of enjoyment.
 Recently I have enjoyed using a Fuji X100 and X100s for candid and street photography

 I am fortunate that my daughter, Edin, shares my nature photography interest and we share precious time together in the field.
 She has developed into a very accomplished photographer, being named the New Zealand Geographic Young Photographer of the Year 2014 and the Sigma D-Photo Amateur Photographer of the Year 2014.
 With her encouragement I have entered a few competitions and in 2016 we both placed in the D-photo competition and were both finalists in the New Zealand Geographic Photographer of the Year 2016.
 Edin scored a Highly Commended for a Wildlife image and I was Runner-up in the Landscape category.
+In 2017 I was again a finalist in the New Zealand Geographic Photogrpaher of the Year.
 Thanks also to Edin for the attached portrait taken in the Beagle Channel during our Antarctica adventure in January/February 2015.
 To see more of her work and her photography, natural history and conservation blog visit her at www.edinz.com

 In my professional life as a small rural town Family Physician I often have to focus on matters of pain, uncertainty and fear.
 Photography helps me focus out beyond that and appreciate my place in the greatness of it all.
 It can not be said better than Thoreau did when he wrote “in wildness is the preservation of the world”.
 With luck we will be able to save ourselves by saving Nature of which we are an intrinsic part.